yrotak/yrotak/README.md

 # DrayNeur
-👋 Hi my name is Dimitri Ivanov I'm developer since my young ages and I really like computer science, cryptography and math.
+👋 Hi my name is Drayneur I'm developer since my young ages and I really like computer science, cryptography and math.
 I'm open for any project.

 Main languages: `C++ & Javascript`